File Sharing and Storage

 Storage Providers

-The local provider is recommended for most deployments.
+The local provider is recommended for most deployments and requires no license.
 It handles large files well and keeps database size manageable.
 The database provider is convenient but uses more memory with large files.
+The s3 provider is for object-storage and multi-node deployments.
+The database and s3 providers require a Pro/Enterprise license.

 Docker Volume Mount